 FCL and LCL shipping are two common terms used in the international logistics industry for export and import freight cargo by sea.

 - FCL = Full Container Load

 - LCL = Less than Container Load

 FCL logistics is a method of transporting goods in which your shipment occupies a full container (of any size).
 LCL logistics refers to many shipments sharing container space.
 It means if your cargo doesn’t require a full container capacity, it needs to be combined with other importers’ LCL shipments and then transported within a container.
 That’s why LCL shipping is also known as ‘Consolidation’ or ‘Groupage’.

 It is obvious that LCL shipping takes more time than FCL shipping due to consolidation and deconsolidation.
 To be specific, the service companies have to group many shipments, classify and pack them into containers, then arrange transportation for the goods from the port of loading (POL) to the port of destination.

 During the customs clearance process, if there is an issue with a certain shipment, it may affect all importers who have cargo in that container, and cause delayed deliveries.
-Meanwhile, FCL shipments don’t need to be loaded and unloaded together with other shipments, so its transit time is usually a few days faster.
+Meanwhile, FCL shipments don’t need to be loaded and unloaded together with other shipments, so its transit time is usually one or two weeks faster.